gowthamvadisetti/Compilers-Project/asgn3/README.md

 2. ply module for python installed

-Use the following set of commands to test the lexer
+Use the following set of commands to test the parser

 test folder contains the sample test cases

 src folder contains the main code

 ```
-cd assgn1
+cd assgn3
 make
-bin/lexer test/test1.rb
+bin/parser test/test1.rb
 ```

 After testing run ```make clean```to remove the binaries